Riankk123/Image-Captioning-Bot/README.md

   <li>The Images were converted into vectors using the Pre-Trained Resnet and then used along with word embeddings to generate Captions.</li>
   <li>The model uses LSTM and Pre-Trained Glove Word Embeddings during training and testing .</li>
 </ol>

 ## Future Scope
-This project can be used as a base for more complex projects like :
 <ol>
   <li>Aid to the blind people by using a camera to detect scenes in front of them.</li>
    <li>Automatic Captioning can help, make Google Image Search as good as Google Search, as then every image could be first converted into a caption and then search can be performed based on the caption.</li>